rokroskar/spark-pyrest/README.md

 ### Grab the log of an executor
 If your application prints its own metrics to stdout/stderr, you need to be able to grab the executor logs to see these metrics.
-It can be tedious to get at that information using the Spark
-UI, but the REST interface provides us with a URL to the relevant files for each executor.
-Using the `executor_log` method, you can grab the full contents of the log for easy post-processing/data extraction.
+The logs are located on the hosts that make up your cluster, so accessing them programmatically can be tedious.
+You can see them through the Spark web UI of course, but processing them that way is not really useful.
+Using the `executor_log` method of `SparkPyRest`, you can grab the full contents of the log for easy post-processing/data extraction.

 ```python